What's the Healthiest Mayonnaise to Eat?

 Kraft Fat Free Mayo

 Want more from Molly?
-Click here to sign up for Nutrition Bites, her weekly e-newsletter.
+Sign up for Wellness Bites, her weekly e-newsletter.